-There is a functional relationship between the death of neoplastic cells and exposure to Neoplasene.
-It is observed that the apoptosis and necrosis resulting in the death of diseased cells is directly proportional to the concentration of the active principles and the concentration required monotonically decreases as a function of exposure time to Neoplasene, figure 1.
+There is a functional relationship between the death of neoplastic cells and exposure to neoplasene.
+It is observed that the apoptosis and necrosis resulting in the death of both diseased and normal cells is directly proportional to the concentration of the active principles and the concentration required for mortality monotonically decreases as a function of exposure time to neoplasene, figure 1.
+By adjusting concentration and exposure time neoplasm is condemned and normal cells are spared.